Strange Attractors Modifier

-In this mode, the modifier will work in the same way as a standard Cinema 4D particle modifier.
-X-Particle Actions have no effect on the modifier in this mode.
+In this mode, particles will be affected if they come into the field of effect of the modifier.
+X-Particle Actions will have no effect on the modifier in this mode.

 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will influence the particle.
 The modifier's effect on a particle can be halted by means of another Action, if desired.